mbloch/mapshaper/REFERENCE.md

 ### -o (output)

-Save edited content to a file or files.
-By default, Mapshaper appends a suffix to output files if it detects a naming conflict, to avoid overwriting existing files.
+Save content of the target layer(s) to a file or files.

 **Options**